 Why choose this course

-At the School of Hospitality and Tourism Management we have an outstanding global reputation for teaching and research excellence illustrated by the fact that Surrey became the first ever University to receive the Tourism Society Award - a recognition of our commitment to excellence in the tourism industry.
-We were also the first institution in the UK to receive UNWTO TedQual certification for our degree programmes.
+We have an outstanding global reputation for teaching and research.
+We were the first ever University to receive the Tourism Society Award and the first in the UK to receive UNWTO TedQual certification.

-Our International Tourism Management programme draws on this wealth of experience, helping you develop an understanding of tourism alongside a detailed study of core management and business principles.
+Our BSc International Tourism Management course draws on this wealth of experience, helping you develop an understanding of tourism alongside a detailed study of core management and business principles.

 What you will study